 Current education programs run by state wildlife agencies are narrowly focused on hunter education and wildlife education in schools.
 These agencies do not have the money or resources to more properly educate the general public about the broader positive issues involving wildlife sports.

-The Nimrod Society’s goal is to expand a public education program to all states nationally, based upon the Public Education Advisory Council (PEAC) model developed in Colorado in 1998.
+The Nimrod Society’s goal is to expand a public education program to all states nationally, based upon the education program in Colorado.

 Back in the 1990s, following the passage of a series of anti-hunting ballot initiatives, concerned sportsmen in Colorado banded together with a mission to develop an ongoing media-based program to educate the urban, non-hunting public about the scientific, economic, and conservation benefits of hunting and fishing.